llenk/jquery-sea-creatures/README.md

  ```
  git push --set-upstream origin master
  ```
- This will set an upstream version that connects it.
+ This will set an upstream version that connects it, so you just have to type 'git push' from then on.

  ## terminal notes
  option-click to move cursor on terminal